This document serves to test various sample HTML elements and there representation in the PDF.

 This is the standard <blockquote> element.
 It provides an indented look to the text.
 This is rarely used in the days of <div> elements, classes and css styling but it is supported.

 This is the standard <pre> element.
-Again, most folks would use
+Again, most folks would use css to style output like this, but for old HTML compatibility we support the "pre" element.

 To apply absolute sizes (width or height), you need to use floats.
 The following set of examples show float styles applied to <div> elements.